Mother's Pride (film): Production

-The film is directed by Nick Moorcroft who co-wrote the screen play with Meg Leonard.
+The film is directed by Nick Moorcroft, who co-wrote the screenplay with Meg Leonard.
 The film is produced by James Spring and was announced in 2022.
 The film is produced by Fred Films.

-The cast is led by Jonno Davies, Martin Clunes and James Buckley and also includes Gabriella Wilde, Mark Addy, Lana Moorcroft, Luke Treadaway, Miles Jupp, Lola-Rose Maxwell, Josie Lawrence, Karl Collins, and Emily Lloyd-Saini.
+The cast is led by Jonno Davies, Martin Clunes and James Buckley, and also includes Gabriella Wilde, Mark Addy, Lana Moorcroft, Luke Treadaway, Miles Jupp, Lola-Rose Maxwell, Josie Lawrence, Karl Collins and Emily Lloyd-Saini.

 Principal photography took place in Bristol, Somerset and Wiltshire in the summer of 2024.
-Filming locations included The George Inn, Norton St Philip.
+Filming locations included The George Inn and the Fleur De Lys in Norton St Philip.

 Release

-The film is scheduled to be released in February 2026 by EFD, after being delayed from a previously announced release in May.
+The film was released on 6 March 2026 by EFD, after being delayed from a previously announced release in May 2025.

+The film opened in UK cinemas on 515 screens and took £707,534 on its opening weekend, ranking it #5 in the UK top 20 box office chart.
+This marked the biggest debut of 2026 for a British film with the UK as its primary production territory, ahead of the likes of Giant (£357,714), Wasteman (£279,592) and H Is For Hawk (£242,952).